abongsjoel/youtube-homepage-clone/README.md

 # Youtube webpage clone

-In this project we clone a youtube page from an archive, we edit the styling and embeded images and video.
+A clone of an old youtube homepage page using plain HTML and CSS.

 ![screenshot](../main/screenshot/screenshot.png)